 In the end, your conscience must guide you on how comfortable you are owning furniture made from rainforest wood.
 If this is a moral issue for you, there are options, such as making sure your furniture uses African mahogany or South American mahogany that is FSC certified.

 Getting a Good Price

-Consider purchasing it second-hand from an estate sale, antique show, or vintage flea market.
-Large estates will often auction off the furniture and will advertise the auction in the classified advertisement section of the newspaper or online.
-If you cannot find furniture at the auction, pay attention to whether there are businesses buying whole estates, and you may be able to strike a side deal with them on the mahogany furniture you like.
-Large antique shows or flea markets, like the Brimfield Market held annually in Connecticut, are an excellent place to search for discounts, bargains, and sales.
+Mahogany furniture is very expensive.
+Consider purchasing it secondhand from an estate sale, antique show, or vintage flea market.
+Large estates will often auction off the furniture and will advertise the auction in the newspaper or online notifications.
+If you cannot find furniture at an auction, pay attention to whether businesses are buying whole estates—you may be able to strike a side deal with them on the mahogany furniture you like.
+Large antique shows or flea markets, such as the Brimfield Market held annually in Connecticut, are excellent places to search for discounts, bargains, and sales.

 Don’t be afraid to negotiate on price.
 Flea markets are one place where you don’t always have to pay sticker price.
 Haggling is a skill and to the victor goes the best furniture.